nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

 ### What Operating Systems are Supported?

-The agent is currently officially packaged and supported for the following Linux flavors only:
+The NGINX Agent is officially packaged and supported only for the following Linux flavors:

   * Ubuntu 22.04 "jammy" (amd64/arm64)
   * Ubuntu 20.04 "focal" (amd64/arm64)